Bible Study, faith

 What does “I have been crucified with Christ” mean?

 The Apostle Paul said, “I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
-Galatians 2:20 means that Paul’s flesh has died (old nature) and he now lives sacrificially and selflessly to bring others into the Kingdom of God.
+(Galatians 2:20) This means that Paul’s old nature or flesh has died, and he now lives sacrificially and selflessly to bring others into the Kingdom of God.

 Paul was the perfect candidate to continue the work of Jesus.
-Paul understand that forgiveness is a FREE gift and no man can earn it and no man deserves it.
-This truth empowered him to give away forgiveness to those that sought to kill him.
-Sadly, the people stoned him, accused, and hurt him for simply talking about the freedom you can only find in Jesus.
+He understood that forgiveness is a free gift that no man can earn or deserve.
+This truth empowered him to give away forgiveness to those who sought to kill him.
+Sadly, people stoned, accused, and hurt him for simply talking about the freedom that can only be found in Jesus.
 Do you love God more than anything?
-Do you choose to believe even though everything may be going wrong in your life?
+Do you choose to believe even when everything may be going wrong in your life?

 Jesus wants to make us aware that Christianity isn't a popularity club nor a get rich quick scheme.